-Some of these inputs (causes or viscosity factors) are further normalized by dividing them by the average number of viscosity or a certain established health standard, such as 120 mg/dL for glucose or 25 for BMI and 170 lbs. for his ideal body weight.
-In this article, he decides to normalize his A1C values by a factor of 16.67 (=100/6).
-He selects A1C of 6.0% as the standard of healthy A1C condition for a long-term T2D patient like himself and then multiplies it with 100 to make them more comparable with CVD risk %.
-Using non-normalized originally collected data would distort the numerical comparison of the hysteresis loop areas.
+Some of these inputs (causes or viscosity factors) are further normalized by dividing them by the average number of viscosity or a certain established health standard, such as 120 mg/dL for eAG, and 170 lbs. for his ideal body weight.
+Using non-normalized and originally collected data would distort the numerical comparison of the hysteresis loop areas.
 The normalization process can remove the dependency of the individual unit or certain unique characteristics associated with each viscosity factor.
-This process allows him to convert these original variables into a set of "dimensionless variables" for easier numerical comparison and result interpretation.
+This process allows him to convert these originally collected variables into a set of "dimensionless variables" for easier numerical comparison and result interpretation.